 There is currently a rumor that Apple will include a USB-C charger with a USB-to-Lightning cable with its 2018 iPhones.
 The up to 18 watt power supply is said to have reappeared in leaked photos.
 For example MacRumors shows the pictures in this post citing the Japanese blog Mac Otakara.
 According to the information provided there, the prototype with the Apple article number A1720 should clearly indicate that it is a prototype for the company Cupertino concerns.

 Also at MacRumors this week I read that the new iPad with iOS 12, just like the current iPhone X, could have the face recognition "Face ID".
 By doing Message Reference is made to Steven Troughton-Smith, who shared his discovery on Twitter: AvatarKit for Animojis and Memojis can be found in the current iOS 12 beta of the iPad (Tweet here).
-Other rumors about the upcoming iPad in the MacRumor post revolve around its execution.
-It could be a new high-end tablet from the Pro series, with a faster CPU, Apple's own GPU and of course a TrueDepth camera.
-In addition, the display could measure 11 inches.
+More rumors surrounding the upcoming iPad in the MacRumor post revolve around its execution.
+It could be a new high-end tablet in the Pro range, with a faster CPU, Apple's own GPU and, of course, a TrueDepth camera.
+In addition, the display could be 11 inches measure.

 And once again it's about Apple's new mobile operating system.
 While at the official Introducing iOS 12 At WWDC 2018 not a word was said about Apple cards, so there could still be a not inconsiderable update for this app.
 As is the case with app dangers in one Articles (regarding TechCrunch) means there will be a rebuild, i.e. an all-round renewal of the Maps app.